 Method(s) Of Instruction

 This course will focus on working with communities in a good way.
 Students will enhance their professional identity through examining their own values, worldviews, and ethics as well as the professional ethics of their field of study.
 Using the concepts of critical thinking, they will explore and reflect on community diversity, historical events and systemic oppression through a social justice lens.
 Current legal and policy trends, as well as political systems will also be discussed.
-Students who complete CFCS 1112 will not receive additional credit for CFCS 1110.

 The following global ideas guide the design and delivery of this course:

 - Social Justice, economic justice, appreciation of diversity, respect of protocol, encouragement and respect for self determination, the ethical use of power, and the absence of violence combine to form strong and healthy communities.

 - Communities have many resources.
 Through collaborative work, communities have power, the capacity to effect change, and the ability to take care of their own members.
 Before one can engage in collaborative relationships, however, s/he must have moved from dependence, through independence, and into interdependence.

 - Critical thinking and clear, effective articulation of ideas in a variety of formats and settings are essential to effective community involvement.

 - In order to be effective, it is critical that community support workers reflect on their life and educational experiences, as well as the values and beliefs of themselves and others.

 - Professional, integrous practice requires an understanding of ethical principles, decisions and actions.
 Ethical decision making requires continual reflection, self-examination and ongoing values clarification.